oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

-If no unique ordering is imposed through an [`$orderby`](#sec_SystemQueryOptionorderby) query option, the service MUST impose a stable ordering across requests that include [\$top]{.Datatype}.
+If no unique ordering is imposed through an [`$orderby`](#sec_SystemQueryOptionorderby) query option, the service MUST impose a stable ordering across requests that include `$top`.

 #### []{#sec_SystemQueryOptionskip}[]{#_The_$skip_System}11.2.6.4 [System Query Option `$skip`](#sec_SystemQueryOptionskip)

-The [\$skip]{.Datatype} system query option specifies a non-negative integer n that excludes the first n items of the queried collection from the result.
+The `$skip` system query option specifies a non-negative integer n that excludes the first n items of the queried collection from the result.
 The service returns items starting at position n+1.

 Example 54: return products starting with the 6th product of the `Products` entity set